Simon1197/PowerBI_Spotify-dashboard/README.md

 ## Introduction

-The goal of this project is to perform data analytics on Uber data using various tools and technologies, including Power BI, Python, HTML, Bravo, and Measure.
+The goal of this project is to perform a dashboard on Spootify data using various tools and technologies, including Power BI, Python, HTML, Bravo, and Measure.

 ## Technology Used
 - Programming Language - Python